-- 1. to receive the financial statements of the Corporation for the fiscal year ended March 31, 2019, including the auditor's report thereon; - 2. to elect directors of the Corporation for the ensuing year; - 3. to appoint Davidson & Company LLP as auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; and - 4. to transact such other business as may be properly brought before the Meeting.
+- 1. to receive the financial statements of the Corporation for the fiscal year ended March 31, 2020, including the auditor's report thereon; - 2. to elect directors of the Corporation for the ensuing year; - 3. to appoint PricewaterhouseCoopers LLP as auditor of the Corporation for the ensuing year and to authorize the directors to fix its remuneration; - 4. to pass an ordinary resolution, the full text of which is set forth in the accompanying management information circular, approving By-Law No. 2 of the Corporation; - 5. to pass an ordinary resolution, the full text of which is set forth in the accompanying management information circular, approving all unallocated options under the stock option plan of the Corporation; and - 6. to transact such other business as may be properly brought before the Meeting.

-The Meeting may also consider other business that properly comes before the Meeting or any adjournment of the Meeting.
+The shareholders of the Corporation may also consider other business that properly comes before the Meeting or any adjournment of the Meeting.
 The Circular provides additional information relating to the matters to be dealt with at the Meeting and forms part of this notice.